How Artist Slava Ilyayev Brings Modern-Day Impressionism to Life

-One of the first and most influential modern art movement was Impressionism.
+One of the first and most influential modern art movements was Impressionism.
 The Impressionist painters sought to break away from the illusion of reality in painting, and to allow painting to become “paint-ing”—that is, no longer smoothing out surfaces, allowing brush strokes to become visible, and even, in some cases, to allow the raw canvas to remain exposed.

-This of course, unleashed painting from nature and launched more than 100 years of visual exploration and evolution in the realms of pigment on canvas.
+This, of course, unleashed painting from nature and launched more than 100 years of visual exploration and evolution in the realms of pigment on canvas.